nolte/k8s-home-lab/docs/infrastructure/rpi-cluster/hardware.md

 Extra Modules:

-* pinout the GIPO with a flat ribbon cable.
+* pin-out the GIPO with a flat ribbon cable.

 ### RPI2 (Display)